 « Previous Page

-A urinary tract infection (UTI) is a bacterial infection of the
+A urinary tract infection (UTI) is an infection of the

 bladder, kidneys, ureters, or urethra, the organs that make up the urinary